 The Bipartisan Budget Act of 2015 made significant changes to Social Security benefit claiming strategies which retirees may utilize:

 File and Suspend Gone – Retirees who reached FRA used to be able to use the “file and suspend” strategy.
 However, the Bipartisan Budget Act of 2015 contained provisions which closed loopholes allowing for file and suspend.
 These changes came into effect on May 1, 2016, which ended the availability of this strategy for retirees who hadn’t reached FRA by late April 2016.

 There were grandfathering provisions for retirees born on or before January 1, 1954 (people who reached FRA in time).
 However, they had to file and suspend by April 29, 2016.
 Outside of this date, people now can still suspend their benefit if desired.
-However, it’d end all spouse and children benefits relating to their worker benefit.
+However, it would end all spouse and children benefits relating to their worker benefit.

 Restricted Applications – The Bipartisan Budget Act of 2015 also impacted the “restricted application,” or the “file as a spouse first” strategy.
 Under the new law, restricted applications were done away with for anyone born after January 1, 1954.
 People born after this date can still file a restricted application upon reaching their FRA.

-If the other spouse were able to suspend their benefit (having reached FRA themselves), they needed to do so before April 30.
+If the other spouse were able to suspend their benefit (having reached FRA themselves), they needed to do so before April 30th of 2016.
 With the deadline passed, now seniors will have to take an entirely different route for claiming than they originally planned – or now have these paths closed to them.
 These changes make it imperative to work with a knowledgeable professional to determine a suitable claiming strategy.

 Making a Decision about Social Security Timing

 Determining when you or your spouse will start taking Social Security benefits may be the most important decision of your retirement.
-It’s a life event which can mean thousands of dollars lost in missed benefits.
+It’s a life event which can mean thousands of dollars lost in collected or missed benefits.